Updated: Oct 28

 We weren't the only people with that idea.
 We clambered along all the pathways and searched for the perfect angle to take photos without tons of people.
 Then, we just sat and watched the sun go down.

-We were getting hungry and needed to pack up our stuff for the move to Santorini tomorrow afternoon.
+We were getting hungry and needed to pack up our stuff for the move to Santorini.
 We enjoyed one last look at the temple as we walked back along the cliffs to our studio.
 We were quite tuckered out from our day in the sun and all the hiking, so we decided to order in some gyros.
 We asked for a recommendation and the young man at the reception insisted that we use his favourite place, Kozi's.
 It was the best gyro we had, and the total bill for both of us was the equivalent of just over $5 CAD.

 The tiny museum was beautifully presented.
 The owner, Nicolette Landou, lovingly restored the building and collected the artifacts.